suzunone/Contender/doc.md

 #### Return Values
-void true on success or false on failure.
+bool true on success or false on failure.

 ### See Also